Omega-me/react-module-architecture/README.md

 ### `Below is a picture of how the modules point and should point to each other`

 **Note: Every arrowhead in the diagram above represents an import statement.**
+**https://jsonplaceholder.typicode.com/posts is used as mock api for this example**

 ![image info](./public/architecture.png)